eadewusic/alu-web_front_end/README.md

 ## Requirements

-Allowed editors: `vi`, `vim`, `emacs`
+- Allowed editors: `vi`, `vim`, `emacs`
-A `README.md` at the root of the project directory is mandatory HTML and CSS have been rendered on Chrome 78 or more.
+- A `README.md` at the root of the project directory is mandatory.
+- HTML and CSS have been rendered on Chrome 78 or more.

 ## Wireframe of the Techium project - mobile version